TencentARC/ArcNerf/docs/visual.md

 # plot2d
-In `common.visual`, we provide a `draw_2d_components` that is helpful to plot points/lines in defined colors and legends.
+In `common.visual`, we provide a `draw_2d_components` that is helpful to plot points/lines in defined colors with legends.
 We use `matplotlib` as backend.

 # TODO:
 - Write a python notebook showing how to use